SETI Institute: Center for Public Outreach

-The Center for Public Outreach brings the work of the SETI Institute and other leading research organizations, to the general public through its weekly radio broadcast and podcast – "Big Picture Science" and the weekly lecture series "SETI Talks."
-Big Picture Science is hosted by the institute's Senior Astronomer, Seth Shostak and co-hosted by Executive Producer Molly Bentley.
+The Center for Public Outreach brings the work of the SETI Institute and other leading research organizations, to the general public through its weekly lecture series "SETI Talks."
+It produced the national radio show and podcast, Big Picture Science, until January, 2025.
+The program continues to be co-hosted by the institute's senior astronomer, Seth Shostak and its executive producer, journalist Molly Bentley.
 The award-winning general science program engages the public with modern science research through lively and intelligent storytelling and interviews with leading authors, educators and researchers in wide-ranging disciplines.
-The show mixes engaging and topical science with a dash of humor and proves the thesis that science radio doesn't have to be dull!

 The institute's weekly colloquium series – SETI Talks, is an in-depth one-hour lecture featuring leading researchers from around the world in astronomy, astrophysics, aerospace technology, astrobiology, machine learning and more.
 Lectures are free of charge, open to the public and presented at Microsoft's Silicon Valley Campus in Mountain View, California.
 All SETI Talks are video-taped and archived on YouTube.
 Over 350 lectures are available on-line, and indexed on the institute's website.